IBM/data-prep-kit/doc/quick-start/new-transform-outside.md

 % source venv/bin/activate
 (venv) % pip install parquet-tools
 ```
-Next, we will the transform on a single parquet file in a directory named `input`.
+We will the transform on a single parquet file in a directory named `input`.
+We can examine the input as follows:
 ```shell
 % source venv/bin/activate
 (venv) % ls input